God of All

 Today for the first time in radio history a religious coast-to-coast broadcast originates in a United States Army post, at the headquarters' chapel, For Leonard Wood, in the heart of Missouri's Ozark Mountains.
 We dedicate this message to our American youth especially the several million young men in our Army, Navy, Marine, and Air service, the volunteers and selectees who have left farms, factories, schools, business offices, in many instances sacrificing high positions and professional careers, to give themselves for our country's protection.
 We want all our young people to know that the Church is deeply, prayerfully concerned about their souls' welfare, and we are eager to offer them the divine strength and guidance of the Lord Jesus Christ.
 To the slogans now displayed throughout the land: "Keep Them Flying!"
 "Keep Them Rolling!" we add: "Keep Them Clean!"
 "Keep Them Safe!"
 "Keep Them True to Christ!"
 Side by side with allegiance to the United States and the flag, we want our young men and women to show loyalty to Christ and His Cross.
 Besides training for national defense, we want to extend help for spiritual struggles far harder than the conflict on any battlefield.

-Only the great God and our young people themselves, particularly
+our young people themselves, particularly

-these military men, know how much they need counsel and courage to repel
+these military men, know how much they need counsel and courage to

-the forces of impurity and lust which assail them from within and without.
+the forces of impurity and lust which assail them from within and

-If you think it strange that I speak so plainly and pointedly on this question
+If you think it strange that I speak so plainly and pointedly on this

 of youth's chastity, let me tell you that an authority no less than the

 Surgeon General of the United States, Thomas Parran, has helped write a

 startling book which reveals a shocking increase in diseases caused by

 impurity.
 If even medical experts issue such undisguised

 can the Savior's Church remain silent and indifferent, when not only